jacum/ansible-vpn-gateway/README.md

 ## Assumptions and design
 - Centos 7.5+
 - OpenVPN as foundation
+- UDP for less overhead (encapsulated protocol is TCP most of the time, anyway)
-- Systemd service management (one service, not a template)
+- Systemd service management (one service, not a template, for simplicity)
 - Firewalld instead of iptables
 - DNS proxy (dnsmasq) to provide host names from internal networks (from /etc/hosts or internal DNS)